 Originally built in 1922, the Midori Haus is a three-bedroom, two-bathroom single-storey home.
 It was renovated in 2012 to the Passive House Standard.
 Even though the house was renovated, it still had many of its original features, such as the original foundation, floor, framing, porch, and built-in furnishings.
 Since the project was done, the energy consumption has been tracked, and the utility bills show a reduction of 80 percent in energy consumption.

 California’s climate, of course, is somewhat removed from that of Central and Northern Europe, where the Passive House concept was first devised, but it is a concept that has been tailored to – and been realised in – a variety of different climates in the 25 years since the first building tested out the principles.
-These days, Passive House structures are to be found on almost every continent and in practically every climate zone.
+These days, Passive House buildings are to be found on almost every continent and in practically every temperature zone.

 These days, when branding is King – or at least courtier – it is important to note that Passive House is not a brand, nor is it linked to any specific type of construction; both are important points in maintaining the flexibility and adaptability of the principles, as much as its ‘open source’ nature, whereby anybody can access the research of the PHI and its sister bodies around the world, and work on its own enhancements to the concept.

 That undoubtedly helps to explain its rising worldwide appeal and the diversity of projects to which it has been used.
 To date, according to the PHI, the largest building built to the Passive House criteria is an office tower in Vienna, Austria.
 Nearly 21,000 square metres of the RHW.2 building can be put to good use.
 Conversely, the smallest certified Passive House is a structure near Rennes, France, which has a floor space of just 11 square metres.